Aquanty/rtd-hgs/docs/source/index.rst

 #. **filename** Name of the file that contains the initial concentration
    [M L:math:`^{-3}`] data.

-For each solute, all nodes in the currently active domain (porous media or dual continua; see Section :ref:`sec:modify_material` ) are assigned an initial concentration, which is read from a free-format ASCII file.
+| For each solute, all nodes in the currently active domain (porous
+  media or dual continua; see Section :ref:
+| ) are assigned an initial concentration, which is read from a
+  free-format ASCII file.
 For each solute, the concentrations must be listed in the file in order from node 1 to node :math:`N`, where :math:`N` is the number of nodes in the active domain.
 Each line may contain one or more values.
 For example, if there are two solutes and three nodes in the domain, then a valid file format would be

 ::